maksyuki/TaichiGAME/README.md

 ## Requirements
 1. python>=3.7, <=3.9, because:
    - use `from __future__ import annotations` to postpone evaluation of annotations `(python3.7+ intro)`
-   - taichi now support the highest version of python is `python3.9`
+   - taichi supports the highest version of python is `python3.9`

 2. taichi>=0.8.0, because:
-    - for support taichi's new features
+    - support taichi's new features
-    - now TaichiGAME don't use the new GGUI `(taichi0.8+ intro)`, so you maybe can use lower version taichi(such as `taichi0.7+`).
+    - now TaichiGAME doesn't use the new GGUI `(taichi0.8+ intro)`, so maybe you can use lower version taichi(such as `taichi0.7+`).
     - **NOTE:** some TaichiGAME's API is based on specific taichi features.
 In views of the rapid development of taichi, I don't have much enery and time to maintain TaichiGAME to adapt or be compatiable to multiple different major version of taichi.
 It can make TaichiGAME too verbose.
 So I decide to **ONLY maintain TaichiGAME to adapt to current major verion plus one latest previous major verion of taichi**.
 For now, because a major version of taichi has not been released yet, I decide to **CHANGE** the 'major version' of previous policy into 'minor version'.
 Specifically, I develop and test all features of TaichiGAME in `taichi0.8+` , and **ONLY** maintain compatible version of TaichiGAME to `taichi0.7+`, the TaichiGAME based on `taichi<0.7+` will no longer be maintained.

 ## Install